johnvenkiah/CI_PP5_John_Venkiah/README.md

 * **Review** - a model for users to give the product a rating and a review

-* **User** - the built in Django User model, facilitates the users basic information

 * **Order** - a users successful purchase leads to an instance of the Order model being created, storing delivery and user data

 * **OrderLineItem** - a model holding the product information for a single product, binding the product model together with the order